JuheonYi/JuheonYi.github.io/_pages/home.md

 [[CV](https://juheonyi.github.io/files/JuheonYi_CV.pdf)] (last updated: Jan.
 2025)

 I am a Senior Researcher at Microsoft Research Asia.
-My research interests lie in live video analytics and mobile/edge AI systems.
-Specifically, my research goal is to design futuristic live video analytics apps (e.g., Mixed Reality), comprehensively analyze their workloads, and build core mobile systems to support them.
+My research interests lie in edge AI systems and video analytics.
+Specifically, my research goal is to design futuristic video analytics apps (e.g., Mixed Reality), analyze their workloads, and build mobile/edge systems to support them.

 Prior to joining Microsoft, I worked as a research scientist at Nokia Bell Labs, Cambridge, UK.
 I received PhD from the Dept. of CSE, Seoul National University (SNU), Korea, advised by [Youngki Lee](http://youngkilee.blogspot.com/).
 My PhD has been supported by the [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/academic-program/fellowships-microsoft-research-asia/#!fellows) (awarded to top 12 students in the Asia-Pacific region).
 I received BS and MS from the Dept. of Electrical and Computer Engineering, SNU in 2016 and 2018, advised by [Sunghyun Choi](https://sites.google.com/view/sunghyun-chois-home).